 Hong Kong makes up for its tiny space by cramming in as many people and buildings and as much gay fun as possible.
-Don’t be put off by the legal status of gays, society, in general, is happy to let you do your thing and there are plenty of activities for gay singles.
+Don’t be put off by the legal status of gays here, society (in general) is happy to let you do your thing, and there are plenty of activities for gay singles.

 France is one of the most queer-friendly destinations in the world, and Paris is the pinnacle of this: the widespread acceptance has resulted in a gay bar scene that is hard to rival.